 Research has shown that for many mental health disorders, genetics plays a part.
 Often, a mental health disorder occurs in people whose genetic make-up makes them vulnerable to such disorders.
 This vulnerability, combined with life stresses, such as difficulties with family or at work, can lead to the development of a mental disorder.

 Also, many experts think that impaired regulation of chemical messengers in the brain (neurotransmitters) may contribute to mental health disorders.
-Brain imaging techniques, such as magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI) and positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of radionuclide scanning.
-A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more (PET), often show changes in the brains of people with a mental health disorder.
+Brain imaging techniques, such as magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) and positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of medical imaging called radionuclide scanning.
+By detecting radiation after a radioactive material is administered, PET creates images that can... read more (PET), often show changes in the brains of people with a mental health disorder.
 Thus, many mental health disorders appear to have a biologic component, much like disorders that are considered neurologic Introduction to Symptoms of Brain, Spinal Cord, and Nerve Disorders Disorders that affect the brain, spinal cord, and nerves are called neurologic disorders.
 Neurologic symptoms—symptoms caused by a disorder that affects part or all of the nervous system—can... read more (such as Alzheimer disease Alzheimer Disease Alzheimer disease is a progressive loss of mental function, characterized by degeneration of brain tissue, including loss of nerve cells, the accumulation of an abnormal protein called beta-amyloid... read more ).
 However, whether the changes seen on imaging tests are the cause or result of the mental health disorder is unclear.

 In recent decades, there has been a movement to bring mentally ill people out of institutions (deinstitutionalization) and support them so that they can live in communities.
 This movement was made possible by the development of effective drugs, along with some change in attitude about the mentally ill.
 With this movement, greater emphasis has been placed on viewing mentally ill people as members of families and communities.
 A decision by the U.S. Supreme Court in 1999 significantly aided this change.
 This decision, called the Olmstead decision, requires states to provide mental health treatment in community settings whenever such placement is medically appropriate.